 Math/Political Science Major

-Students completing the Math/Political Science joint major must complete a total of 14 courses, seven courses from political science departmental offerings and seven courses from the math department, both of which are described in detail below.
+Majors will be assigned both a Political Science advisor and a Math advisor.
+Students completing the major must complete a total of 14 courses, seven courses from political science departmental offerings and seven courses from the math department, both of which are described in detail below.
 These courses must include the following:

 *POLS 310 must be completed prior to enrolling in POLS 208.

-If you have any questions or concerns about major requirements, please contact Rosy Gomez.
+To declare a major, please refer to the instructions on the Office of Undergraduate Education (OUE) website.
+If you have any questions or concerns about major requirements, please contact Amanda Hutson.

 A student who is a joint major in math and political science may participate in the political science honors program alongside political science and international studies majors, or in the math honors program.
 The political science honors program requires taking a graduate or senior seminar of the student's choice.
 That graduate or senior seminar can satisfy requirement "e" above, contingent on the approval of the political science adviser.
 Honors students also take an Honors Tutorial (POLS 495) in the fall of the senior year, as well as POLS 499 Honors Research in the spring of the senior year.
 These last two courses will satisfy only one of the three required courses in section "d" above (under political science courses).
 That is, students who complete the honors program will still need to take at least two 300 level or above courses as described in section "d."
 In accordance with college guidelines, a joint major wishing to pursue honors in political science must receive approval of the math department for entry into the political science honors program, and the math department must also agree on the level of honors ultimately awarded.
 Also per college guidelines, a joint major pursuing honors in political science must have a faculty member of the math department on the honors committee, in addition to a political science faculty member and an outside member.